-CAASTRO is excited to present the inaugural Galaxy Convention 4-5 December 2017 at The University of Sydney.
+CAASTRO is thrilled to present the inaugural Galaxy Convention 4-5 December 2017 at The University of Sydney.
 This event will focus on female innovation and entrepreneurship.
 See the flyer here.
 Applications are now being accepted from female students in years 10-12 from anywhere in Australia.
-Students will participate in workshops and team challenges with university students and research scientists.
-Apply here.
+Students will participate in workshops and team challenges with university students, research scientists and STEM business leaders.

 Star origami: Instructions

 Video Conferencing Back to top of page

 In 2017, CAASTRO in the Classroom will offer three types of live sessions:-

 Video conferencing information for teachers: Important information about making the most of your CAASTRO in the Classroom video conferencing session.